8 Reasons Your Music-Marketing Isn’t Working

 #2Ignoring ‘outsiders’ and freelancers

 It can be very difficult to secure a feature article with one of the major music publications — even for musicians who have already amassed a significant following.
-But, you shouldn’t underestimate the power of freelance bloggers, who normally focus on a specific genre or style of music.
+But, you shouldn’t underestimate the power of freelance bloggers as part of your music marketing campaign, who normally focus on a specific genre or style of music.